clydebarrow/esphome-docs-hugo/content/components/esp32_ble_server.md

 - **data** (**Required**, string, int, float, boolean, list of bytes, [templatable]({{< ref "automations/templates#config-templatable" >}})): The value of the characteristic or descriptor.
 For [templatable]({{< ref "automations/templates#config-templatable" >}}) values, the lambda function must return a `std::vector<uint8_t>` (you may use the `bytebuffer::ByteBuffer` helper class to transform different data types into a byte array).
 The value is computed each time the characteristic is read.
 - **type** (*Optional*, string): The C++ type of the value.
 The available values are `uint8_t`, `uint16_t`, `uint32_t`, `uint64_t`, `int8_t`, `int16_t`, `int32_t`, `int64_t`, `float`, `double` and `string`.
 It must be defined if the value is not [templatable]({{< ref "automations/templates#config-templatable" >}}).
 - **endianness** (*Optional*, string): The endianness of the value.
 Can be `BIG` or `LITTLE`.
 Defaults to `LITTLE`.
 - **string_encoding** (*Optional*, string): The encoding of the string.
 Only applicable if the type is [string`.
-The conversion is done in Python before compilation, so the encoding must be a valid `Python encoding ](https://docs.python.org/3/library/codecs.html#standard-encodings).
+The conversion is done in Python before compilation, so the encoding must be a valid `Python encoding](https://docs.python.org/3/library/codecs.html#standard-encodings).
 Defaults to `utf-8`.

 {{< anchor "esp32_ble_server-characteristic-on_write" >}}